British Orienteering

 Due to this session being hosted by Club Matters, we are unable to share the recording of this session.

-Title: Club Legal Structures
+Club Legal Structures

-Date: Monday 22 May 2023
+22 May 2023

-Information into what might be best for your club needs, with regard to it's legal set up.
+Gain information into what might be best for your club needs, with regard to it's legal set up.

-Title: Access – The current environment
+Access – The current environment

-Also updates on negotiations with Forestry England and our major event (JK2023) ecological assessment.
+Emma Monkham delivers a discussion session about the current challenges and successes when gaining permissions for events.
+There are also updates on negotiations with Forestry England and our major event (JK2023) ecological assessment.

-Title: The Importance of Strength and Conditioning for the older orienteer
+The Importance of Strength and Conditioning for the older orienteer

 This webinar explains why strength and conditioning is important as you get older.
 As part of the Webinar, Dr Sarah Rollins demonstatrated a typical programme and demonstrate the exercises to equip and support us in our own personal training, allowing the older orienteer to thrive.